-This pre-screening worksheet may be helpful in scoping for the analysis.
+This prescreening worksheet may be helpful in scoping for the analysis.
 If the Study Team is uncertain what level of analysis the project will need, do not make an assumption that the project doesn't require the analysis.
-Contact the Environmental Policy and Community Impacts Section staff and the regional environmental coordinator for more assistance.
+Contact the Region Environmental Coordinator for more assistance.